bradleynott/NFL-Big-Data-Bowl/README.md

 comments throughout to explain how I went about the arrangment of data and analysis.

 There was a lot of low-level event data.
 Instead of merging all of that data with the higher level tables I chose to plan my work using the higher level tables.
-I then worked my way throug each lowwer level event data file according to that plan.
+I then worked my way through each lower level event data file according to that plan.

 ### Update 27JAN19